microsoft/nni/docs/ExperimentConfig.md

   * __azureStorage__

-    If users use azure kubernets service, they should set azure storage account to store code files.
+    If users use azure kubernetes service, they should set azure storage account to store code files.

     * __accountName__